 - Veeam ONE Server

 Veeam ONE Server is responsible for collecting data from connected servers and storing this data into the database.
-As part of Veeam ONE Server, the following components are installed: Veeam ONE Monitoring Server and Veeam ONE Reporting Server.
+As part of Veeam ONE Server, the following components are installed: Veeam ONE Monitoring Service, Veeam ONE Reporting Service, Veeam ONE Error Reporting Service and Veeam ONE Web API.

-Veeam ONE Monitor Client is a client part for Veeam ONE Monitoring Server.
-Veeam ONE Monitor Client communicates with the Veeam ONE Monitoring Server installed locally or remotely.
+Veeam ONE Client is a client part for Veeam ONE Server.
+Veeam ONE Client communicates with the Veeam ONE Server installed locally or remotely.

 - Veeam ONE Database

 Veeam ONE Database stores all information about infrastructure, settings, events, and other historical and configuration data.
 The database is hosted on a Microsoft SQL Server.

 Veeam ONE Agent handles basic issues on Veeam Backup & Replication server when alarms trigger.

 There are two Veeam ONE deployment scenarios:

 - All-in-one.
 All the architectural components are installed on a single machine.
 Such deployment is recommended for small- and medium-scale infrastructures as it can handle low data loads.